PAYING DELEGATE TERMS AND CONDITIONS

 - EVENT means Africa Oil Week Conference 2019;

-- ORGANISER means the ITE Group company specified on the front sheet and others appointed by them to organise the Event together with their employees, agents, contractors, and subcontractors;
+- ORGANISER means the Hyve Group company specified on the front sheet and others appointed by them to organise the Event together with their employees, agents, contractors, and subcontractors;

 - PARTICIPANT means the company booking the Delegate Passes and the individual(s) attending the Event in their capacity as a delegate to the Event and who are issued a Delegate Pass.
 References to Participant shall be taken to include “Participants” unless the context otherwise requires;